-High School Football Kickoff Rules
+High School Football Kickoff Rules (With Video)

 Along with the general outline and markings on the field, an X is painted on the middle of each 40-yard line to indicate the location of the tee position for the kicking team.
 However, the kicker can move the tee to another location on the same line if he chooses.
 The kickoff marks the beginning of each half of the game along with the transfer of possession after a touchdown or field goal.
 Each team has to have 11 players on the playing field during the kickoff.

 The receiving team can line up in any pattern with the closest players to the kicking team limited to the 50-yard line.
 During the kick, the receiving team can set up blockers who can use unlocked hands and arms to block the kicking team.
 Any member of the receiving team can receive the kick and try to advance the ball.
 The receiving player, however, can use a fair-catch signal by waving his arm over his head before catching and securing the ball.
 A fair-catch marks the player down at the location of the catch.
+A kicked ball that goes into or past the endzone is a touchback which is placed at the 20-yard-line.
+This is different from professional and college football who have made the rule change to place kickoff return touchbacks at the 25-yard-line.
+Texas, however, uses NCAA rules for kick returns.

 The game clock starts when the ball has been touched or caught by the receiving team.
 However, the clock doesn’t start if the ball goes out of bounds or is fair-caught by the receiving team.
 If the ball goes out of bounds before being touched by the receiving team, it is considered an illegal kick and the receiving team assumes possession at the location where it went out of bounds or 25 yards from the point of the kick, whichever is most advantageous to the receiving team.